Physical-Layer Security of Pinching-Antenna Systems: Introduction

-In this paper, we analyze the physical-layer security of pinching-antenna systems for the first time.
-We derive expressions for key secrecy performance metrics, and to the best of the authors' knowledge, the analyses and all the expressions presented here are novels in the literature.
+In this paper, we analyze the performance of pinching-antenna systems based physical-layer security.
+Specifically, we derive expressions for key secrecy performance metrics, and to the best of the authors' knowledge, the analyses and all the expressions presented here are novels in the literature.
 Specifically, we derive expressions for the average secrecy capacity (SC), strictly positive secrecy capacity (SPSC), and SOP.
 These performance metrics are then used to evaluate the system's performance under different parameters.

 The remainder of the paper is organized as follows.
 Section~\ref{sec2} describes the system model.
 Some important secrecy performance metrics namely the average SC, SPSC, and the SOP are presented in Sections~\ref{sec3}.
 Section~\ref{sec4} provides some numerical results.
 Finally, Section~\ref{sec5} brings the conclusions of the paper.